 These kinds of patterns have a different kind of impact, more behavioural and with less clear commercial outcomes for companies.
 But they’re driven by the same kind of metric: success to social networks is the amount of time users spend on the platform.
 “It’s not the dark pattern that’s the issue,” Sleight says.
 “It’s the business model that drives that dark pattern.”

 More “humane” uses of technology

 Once dark patterns have been identified — and properly delineated — what do we do about them?
 Brignull says it would be hard for designers to self-regulate as often they hold junior positions.
 Many industries have regulating bodies, Brignull says, pointing to the supermarket, financial and meat industry.
 The Financial Conduct Authority’s principles on the fair treatment of customers is a “really good form of regulation”.

 This model is useful because it’s more flexible.
 “It’s about outcomes for designers,” Brignull says, “instead of simply: don’t do this.”
 “You can adapt what you’re doing around the principles, which are squishy and relatively timeless, whereas design features — like confirm shaming — change at a rapid pace”.
-(Another problem is that these design features are often widely applied, even if they aren’t appropriate a specific service.)
+(Another problem is that these design features are often widely applied, even if they aren’t appropriate to a specific service.)